camunda-community-hub/camunda-platform-7-keycloak/README.md

 	// Extract username from Keycloak authentication result - which is part of the requested user info
 	@SuppressWarnings("unchecked")
 	String userId = ((HashMap<String, String>) userAuthentication.getDetails()).get("preferred_username");

+## Sample Project

+A sample project using this plugin can be found under [Camunda Showcase for Spring Boot & Keycloak Identity Provider](https://github.com/VonDerBeck/camunda-showcase-keycloak).

 ## Unit testing the plugin